Pandora (service): Methods of advertising

 There are a few different methods of advertising on Pandora.
 Audio advertising comes in spots of 15 to 30 seconds, and run once every 20 minutes.
 However, users only encounter ads if they are engaging with the site, like contributing a thumbs up or a thumbs down when changing a song or station.

 Next, there are banner ads which are featured on the wallpaper of the site.
 As noted by the New York Times, banner ads are on Pandora in order "to promote engagement, audio segments can be accompanied by clickable display ads offering coupons or product information.

-Advertising on Pandora works through a method of collecting data from the users online browsing activity.
+Advertising on Pandora works through a method of collecting data from users' online browsing activity.
 Once the data is collected, the company uses the data to show the user target ads.
 This process of advertising is also known as behavioral advertising.
 Pandora offers its users the option of submitting out of the targeted ads, by an opt-out configuration on its website.
 Opting-out will only prevent targeted ads, meaning users may continue to see generic (non-targeted ads) from these companies after they opt-out.
 Eventually, Pandora offers either targeted advertisements or generic advertisements for its non-subscribed users.
 However, Pandora's advertising does not offer local content such as the local news, weather, traffic, and talk.

 Market segments

 Pandora has created two market segments, one for Spanish listeners, and another for English listeners.
 By creating multiple market segments, Pandora's advertising is customized to its users' needs.
-In order to create the first two market segments, the company cross-referenced its registered user data with U.S. census.
+In order to create the first two market segments, the company cross-referenced its registered user data with the U.S. census.
 Then, the cross reference allows the company to identify zip codes with high populations of Hispanic and Spanish-speaking people, and finally it ran tests overlaying the two data sets to infer which listeners fit into those buckets.